-In retrospect of last decade improvement of oil and gas production is globally achieved using horizontal drilling and multi-stage fracturing.
+In the last decade, improvements within the oil and gas production industry have been achieved using horizontal drilling and multi-stage fracturing.

-With a general increase in the volume of drilling horizontal wells, the increase in the length of horizontal shafts and the number of MSF stages, the increase in oil production often does not correspond to the forecasted level, and one of the most important tasks of field development is to obtain the most complete information on the inflows of productive intervals of the wells
+With an increase in the volume of horizontal wells drilling, the length of horizontal wells, and the number of MFrac stages, an increase in oil production does not often achieve the forecasted levels.
+One of the most important tasks of field development is to obtain complete information on the productive intervals of well inflows.

-The conduct and interpretation of the results of the geophysical studies, that have proven themselves in vertical shafts in the horizontal wells are complicated by the multiphaseness of the flow, the changes in the velocity of fluid flow in wellbore, the presence of ascending and descending sections of the trajectory of the horizontal section of the well.
+Conducting geophysical studies and interpreting results that have proven themselves in vertical wells compared to horizontal wells.
+Horizontal wells are complicated by the flow multiphase character, changes in the well fluid velocity, and the presence of ascending and descending sections in the horizontal well trajectory.

-The direct transfer of the research technology and interpretation algorithms from vertical wells to horizontal wells is the cause of erroneous conclusions.
+Direct transfer of research technology and interpretation algorithms from vertical to horizontal wells leads to inaccurate, unreliable conclusions.

-Production logging with markers detects intervals with good productivity as well as characterize the formation fluid.
+Production logging with markers detects highly productive intervals and characterizes the formation fluid.

-The definition of the inflow profiles in well production is the basis for the adoption of technical decisions on the most efficient development of oil and gas fields, optimization of the solutions for well pumping or performance of the works on overhaul repair.
+The inflow profiles determination in production wells is the basis for the adoption of technical decisions on the development of the most efficient oil and gas fields and optimization of solutions for well pumping or performance of general repairing works.

-Until recently, there was no alternative to down-hole logging operations in the industry to determine: the locations of water inflow into the well, the position of the OWC and the control of its movement, the allocation of watered reservoirs, and the evaluation of enhanced oil recovery activities such as hydrochloric acid treatment or the multi-stage fracturing formation.
+Until recently, there has been no viable alternative to down-hole logging operations in the industry to determine the locations of water inflow into the well, OWC position and control of its movement, allocation of watered reservoirs, and evaluation of activities that improve oil recovery such as hydrochloric acid treatment or multi-stage hydraulic fracturing.

-However, logging in a horizontal well is a relatively expensive procedure that requires the use of coiled tubing (CT) service or tractors.
-The feasibility and success of the operations depend on the seasonal availability of the well itself, the complexity of the shape and the intensity of the set of curvature at the sites and the locations of the changes in the internal diameter of the casing string.
+However, horizontal well production logging is an expensive procedure that requires the use of coiled tubing (CT) service or tractors.
+The feasibility and success of the operations depend on the seasonal availability of the well itself, the shape complexity, curvature intensity, and the locations of the changes in the internal diameter of the casing string.

-However, they do not allow performing the long-time monitoring and to obtain a dynamic picture of production per interval.
-Moreover, well intervention is associated with the risks of stuck or loss of down-hole tools with subsequent costly fishing operations.
+Existing solutions do not allow users to conduct long-time monitoring or obtain a dynamic picture of production per interval.
+Moreover, well intervention could lead to lost equipment and costly recovery operations.

-One of the alternative methods for well inflow profiles monitoring is the GEOSPLIT® technology, based on the use of markers-reporters® created from quantum dots.
+One of the alternative methods to well inflow profiles monitoring is the GEOSPLIT® technology, based on the use of marker-reporters® created from quantum dots.

-The studies of the wells using marked proppant do not have the above limitations and allow increasing the efficiency of diagnostics of the inflows in the wells after MSF in the development of oil and gas fields.
+Studies of the wells using marked proppant show the process is not limited by the restrictions mentioned above and increases the efficiency of well inflow diagnostics after MFrac in the oil and gas fields development.

-The fundamental difference between this technology and conventional production logging is the ability to monitor production per interval for long period of time.
-The new approach causes drastic reduction in the resources involved as well as improve safety record.
+The fundamental difference between this technology and conventional production logging is the ability to monitor production per interval for long periods.
+This new approach results in a drastic reduction in required resources and improves safety.